-Please plan to join fellow educators, parents, and counseling professionals from across Illinois for the 24th IAGC Annual Conference on January 31 - February 2, 2019, at the Chicago Marriott Hotel in Naperville.
+Educators, parents, and counseling professionals from across Illinois attended the 24th IAGC Annual Conference on January 31 - February 2, 2019, at the Chicago Marriott Hotel in Naperville.

 Varied sessions are scheduled to support both veteran and novice educators in all roles and across all grade levels in addition to school psychologists and social workers and of course parents.
 Conference strands include: Acceleration, Effective Program Leadership, Evidence-based Curriculum and Instruction, Social-Emotional, and Underserved.

 Dr. Stambaugh is an assistant research professor in special education and executive director of Programs for Talented Youth at Vanderbilt University.
 Stambaugh conducts research in gifted education with a focus on students living in rural settings, students of poverty, and curriculum and instructional interventions that promote gifted student learning.
 Dr. Stambaugh is the author of the Effective Curriculum for Underserved Gifted Students: A CEC-TAG Educational Resource.

 Scott J. Peters, Ph.D.

 Dr. Peters is assistant professor of educational foundations at the University of Wisconsin–Whitewater, where he teaches courses related to measurement and assessment, research methodology, and gifted education.
 His research work focuses on educational assessment with regard to policy and practice, identification of student exceptionalities—particularly those from low-income or underrepresented groups—and gifted and talented programming outcomes.
 Dr. Peters has written several books on gifted education, including Beyond Gifted Education: Designing and Implementing Advanced Academic Programs and Excellence Gaps in Education: Expanding Opportunities for Talented Students.
 He was recently named the NAGC Association Editor.